 Jim wrote his chess autobiography as follows :

 (This text was retrieved using the Wayback machine via https://web.archive.org/web/20110909053137/http://www.jimslater.org.uk/views/chess/)

 “As a boy Jim Slater enjoyed playing Monopoly and draughts but his main indoor hobby was chess.
 He stopped playing chess after leaving school as he found it took too much time and concentration while studying for accountancy.

 It was not until a colleague asked Jim to teach him to improve his game in the late 1960s that his interest in chess was rekindled.
-For a short while Jim joined a London chess club but found he preferred correspondence chess which he could play much more conveniently when he returned home in the evening.
+For a short while Jim joined a London chess club (Richard James reveals that this is West London Chess Club as mentioned in their internal magazine) but found he preferred correspondence chess which he could play much more conveniently when he returned home in the evening.
 Jim did quite well in his correspondence club, going up a few grades, until he reached a level at which it became hard work.

 Jim had maintained a link with Leonard Barden, who was a British Champion and a chess correspondent.
 With his help Jim began subsidising the annual Hastings Tournament with a view to expanding it so that leading players would have a chance to qualify as international masters.
 Other countries would not invite British players to play in their tournaments until they became international masters so they were in an impossible situation.
 The small amount of help Jim was able to give to Hastings was arranged in a very low-key way and attracted very little publicity.
 The World Chess Championship would prove to be a very different proposition.

 For the previous two decades the Russians had dominated world chess and then the West produced two exceptional players – Bobby Fischer of the USA and Bent Larsen of Denmark.
 In particular, Fischer had fantastic potential but he was handicapped by being extremely temperamental.